-Do you really want to delete project The Archive?
+Do you really want to delete project The Library of Babel?

 Do you really want to delete project The Degree Show 14?